christian-schw/christian-schw/README.md

 You can reach me at: christian-schwanse (at) gmx.net<br />

 ## Work
 - **Bock 1 GmbH & Co.
 KG**: Currently employed as a SAP developer.
 Completed training as an IT specialist in application development at Bock.
 My specialization is in the area of SAP.
-Projects included the SAP rollout in Canada, dynamic programming, form development (Adobe Forms) in all possible SAP modules as well as interface management between SAP and the Quipsy QM software.
+Projects included the SAP rollout in Canada, dynamic programming, form development (Adobe Forms) in all possible SAP modules as well as interface administration between SAP and the Quipsy QM software.
 - **Silberhorn Blechtechnik GmbH**: Internship in quality management
 - **Gymnasium Parsberg**: Intership in the secretarial department
 - **Several mini-jobs** (e.g. as a cashier).... the money had to come from somewhere during my studies :wink: